 Each year, TFAS alumni and friends play a key role in our programs by offering professional advice as mentors, serving as intern sponsors, setting up briefings and site visits, meeting with students and volunteering as guest speakers.
-Volunteers are truly integral to the success of our programs in D.C., Hong Kong, Prague and Chile.
+Volunteers are truly integral to the success of our programs in D.C., Asia, Europe and South America.

 Volunteering with TFAS is a rewarding way to give back and to plug in again with TFAS.
-You never know what you might say to a student that really starts them thinking in a new way about their vocational aspirations or academic paths.” – Mark Schoeff (IPJ 89)
+You never know what you might say to a student that really starts them thinking in a new way about their vocational aspirations or academic paths.” – Mark Schoeff ’89

 If you would like to contribute your skills and time to TFAS, please see the opportunities below, or contact Michelle Le, vice president of Alumni Program, at alumni@TFAS.org.

 Ways to Volunteer with US Programs

 Sign up as an Ambassador and help us secure our next class of incoming students.
 Ambassadors reach out to accepted U.S. Programs applicants by phone or email in order to answer questions and encourage enrollment.
 The word of an alumnus is powerful!
 We need your help in making sure that the best and brightest students choose to come to TFAS.
 Service is needed in December, January and February of each year.
 If you’d like to be an Alumni Ambassador, please contact Associate Director of Recruitment, Admissions + Program Operations Dana Faught at dfaught@TFAS.org.

 You can help a college student have the ULTIMATE D.C.
 EXPERIENCE!
 TFAS seeks working professionals in the Washington, D.C. area to volunteer as mentors to college students attending our D.C.
 Summer Programs.
 Mentors are matched with students based on several common factors including professional field, hometown, alma mater and political ideology.
 More than 200 professionals serve as mentors to TFAS students each year.
 For more information, please email mentor@TFAS.org or visit our mentor information page.

 Host An Intern